Originally published 2020, updated September 2022

-If you are just starting out, don’t let the high percentages put you off.
+If you are just starting out, don’t let the high percentage savings rates put you off.
 I accept that for many people these figures will not be achievable (or at least not yet and not without a crazy level of frugality).
 I’m sharing them because they illustrate powerful concepts.
-When you want to help people, you tell them the truth.

 What’s interesting about the shape of the graph is that it’s non-linear (i.e. curved) so that the time taken to get to financial independence falls rapidly as the % savings rate is increased.
 You get a BIG improvement (in speed to FI) when going from a savings rate of 10% to 20%.

 Less so when going from 50% to 60%.
 If that marginal increase in savings rate makes your life miserable, then it would be a mistake for you.
 Everyone has to figure out their own “sweet spot”.
 This is a very personal consideration for everyone so I’m not saying what is right or wrong, I’m just illustrating the trade offs.